rushil-ambati/track-driver-ai/docs/docs.md

 As discussed in the Problem Statement the components of any practical ADS involves Perception, Planning and Control:

 - Perception develops an internal model of the world outside, including the location of the ADS in that world.
-- Planning develops a high level trajectory plan for the ADS based on goals, an interpretation of that model in the world and rules.
+- Planning develops a high-level trajectory plan for the ADS based on goals, an interpretation of that model in the world and rules.
 - Control translates that plan into smooth and comfortable steering, acceleration, braking and signalling

 Below I briefly outline the chosen architecture for each portion of the pipeline.